trey0/geocamShare/docs/install.rst

 You'll need to source the ``sourceme.sh`` file every time you open a new shell if you want to run Share-related Python scripts such as starting the Django development web server.
+The ``sourceme.sh`` file will also take care of activating your virtualenv environment in new shells (if you were in a virtualenv when you ran ``setup.py``).

 To initialize the database::